-Canadian TL and logistics outfit TFI International (NYSE: TFII) announced the $800 billion acquisition of UPS Freight (NYSE: UPS) in January.
+Canadian TL and logistics outfit TFI International (NYSE: TFII) announced the $800 million acquisition of UPS Freight (NYSE: UPS) in January.
 Last week, the biggest TL carrier in the nation, Knight-Swift Transportation, inked a $1.35 billion deal for regional LTL carrier AAA Cooper Transportation.

 What’s so intriguing about the LTL space that warrants the significant investment dollars currently rolling in, and what, if any, synergies can Knight-Swift (NYSE: KNX) really extract out of its latest acquisition?

 Will there be a lift in equity valuation?

 From a financial perspective, the deal isn’t materially accretive to Knight-Swift’s annual earnings: 30 cents per share, less than 10%.
 Repurchasing shares would have been more accretive or Knight-Swift could have increased its dividend as a means of returning cash to shareholders.
 Since 2018, Knight-Swift has generated $3 billion in cash flow from operations; $1.4 billion in free cash flow.

 However, the deal likely changes the narrative around its equity valuation on two fronts.